CORNET: Learning Table Formatting Rules By Example: Approach

 \subsubsection{Predicates to Rules}

-A rule in \system{} for a column $C$ consists of a set of tuples $(r_f, f)$ with $r_f: \mathcal{C} \rightarrow \mathbb{B}$ a function that takes a cell and returns a boolean and $f \in \mathbb{N}_{0}$ a format identifier.
-These $r_f$ are disjoint with respect to $C$ such that for each $c \in C$, there is at most one $r_f$ such that $r_f(c) = \textsf{true}$ and we say that $r_f$ matches $c$.
+A rule in \system{} for a column $C$ consists of a tuple $(r_f, f)$ with $r_f: \mathcal{C} \rightarrow \mathbb{B}$ a function that takes a cell and returns a boolean and $f \in \mathbb{N}_{0}$ a format identifier.
 For a given cell, the rule returns the associated $f$ if it evaluates to true.
-The cell is left unformatted if all $r_f$ evaluate to \textsf{false}. \system{} supports $r_f$ that can be built as a propositional formula in disjunctive normal form over predicates.
+The cell is left unformatted if $r_f$ evaluates to \textsf{false}. \system{} supports $r_f$ that can be built as a propositional formula in disjunctive normal form over predicates.
 In other words, every $r_f$ is of the form

 with $p_i$ a generated predicate or its negation.
 Our goal is to strike a balance between expressiveness and simplicity.